Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

-The ensemble (Boltzmann) temperature $T$ scales these effective weights and biases multiplicatively, identically to its effect in statistical physics: as the temperature of an ensemble rises, particle interactions (here: synaptic weights) and external fields (here: neuronal biases) become increasingly inconsequential.
-Since weights and biases can both be interpreted as movements along the $\iin$-axis of the neuronal response function, their simultaneous multiplicative scaling by $T$ is equivalent to a horizontal stretching of the response function, thus allowing us to identify
+Since weights and biases can both be interpreted as movements along the $\iin$-axis of the neuronal response function, their simultaneous multiplicative scaling by $T$ is equivalent to a horizontal stretching of the response function.
+This similarity allows us to identify

-again analogous to statistical physics, for a Boltzmann constant $\kb$ that relates the (unitless) reference temperature $T=1$ to a chosen set of neuron and background parameters via the resulting activation function (here, the unit of $\kb$ is \SI{}{nA}). \Cref{eq:relation-temperature-r} thus establishes an exact relationship between the ensemble temperature and the background firing rates.
+again analogous to statistical physics, for a Boltzmann constant $\kb$ that relates the (unitless) reference temperature $T=1$ to a chosen set of neuron and background parameters via the resulting response function (here, the unit of $\kb$ is \SI{}{nA}).
+Note that the Boltzmann parametrization with unitless weights $\mathbf{W}$ and biases $\mathbf{B}$ in \cref{eq:condit} is different from the synaptic weights and biasing effects in \cref{eq:actfct} induced by leak, threshold potentials, unbalanced input etc. in the LIF domain, but they can be linearly mapped such that the sampling distributions match (see \cref{eq:rescale-biases,eq:rescale-weights} in \meth for details). \Cref{eq:relation-temperature-r,eq:beta} thus establish an exact relationship between the ensemble temperature and the background firing rates:

-The ensemble temperature also controls the entropy of the sampled distribution, which effectively describes the "disorder" of the network and corresponds to the uniformity of the sampled distribution.
-For higher temperatures, the sampled distribution becomes more uniform and its entropy increases, equalizing state probabilities.
-This, in turn, promotes mixing: high-probability modes surrounded by low-probability states become flatter, allowing the network to escape such local attractors.
-Thus, oscillatory background activity can be interpreted as tempering, a periodic cycle of heating and cooling, with hot phases for mixing and cold phases for reading out the most relevant samples of the correct distribution.

-In order to study the effect of temperature variations without affecting neuronal offsets, excitatory and inhibitory background rates need to be balanced.
-Such a balance is also well-documented in vivo \citep{shu2003turning,haider2006neocortical}.
-Note that this is not simply achieved by setting $\we\re\taue=\wi\ri\taui$ and thus effectively equalizing the effects of excitation and inhibition; while this would leave $\muu$ unchanged, it would still affect $I_0$ (cf. \cref{fig:response-function}b,c).
-Still, a balanced regime can be achieved by a linear dependence between firing rates (\cref{fig:entropy}a,b), following one of the isolines in \cref{fig:response-function}e, which are well approximated by
+In order to study the effect of pure temperature variations without affecting neuronal offsets, excitatory and inhibitory background rates need to be balanced.
+Such a balance is also well-documented in vivo \cite{shu2003turning,haider2006neocortical}.
+Note that this is not simply achieved by setting $\we\re\taue=\wi\ri\taui$ and thus effectively equalizing the effects of excitation and inhibition; while this would leave $\muu$ unchanged, it would still affect $I_0$ (cf. \cref{fig:response-function}b and \labelcref{fig:response-function}c).
+A balanced regime can be achieved by a linear dependence between firing rates (\meths{me:response-function}), following one of the isolines in \cref{fig:response-function}e, which are well approximated by